pretix/pretix/doc/development/concepts.rst

 Restrictions
 ^^^^^^^^^^^^

-The probably most powerful concepts of tixl is the very abstract concept of **restricitons**.
+The probably most powerful concepts of pretix is the very abstract concept of **restricitons**.
 We already know that **items** can come in very different **variations**, but a **restriction** decides whether an variation is available for sale and assign **prices** to **variations**.
 There are **restriction types** (pieces of code implementing the